 These were the first of three classes built by BRC&W Co.
 Ltd. at Smethwick, in association with the Drewry Car Co.
 Ltd.

-The initial order was for just four three-car sets, delivered to Longsight (9A) in 1957.
+The first sets delivered were three-car sets delivered to Longsight (9A) in 1957.
 Within three years, there were 302 vehicles of six different car types allocated to many London Midland and North Eastern depots.

 Of the routes worked by the class, the one they became synonymous with is the Buxton to Manchester Piccadilly 'Spa Line', and also Blackpool services.

 A notorious set was the "Mexican Bean" which worked a summer Oban - Crainlarich tourist duty painted in maroon and white.

 The final vehicle was withdrawn from passenger use in 1993, some saw departmental use as sandite and RTC vehicles.
 Thirteen vehicles were preserved.